NickStefan/tome-editor/readme.md

 We need to have a source of truth that more closely matches how a user thinks of their rich text.
 They don't think of their rich text as being a tree of JSON or XML/HTML.
 All the user cares about is 'from here to here should be this or that style'.

 This is why we should use a 'range based' data model, and then serialize it into a tree only for rendering purposes.

+Separating the rendering, data, and application logic means we can have a tested and well behaved application model.
+In contentEditable, the rendering, data, and application logic are so interwined that its impossible to isolate bugs to just one of those concerns.

 Example model:
 ~~~js